 How Long Do You Have to File for Compensation in Florida?

 In most workers’ compensation cases, employees will have 2 years from the date of the workplace accident to file a Petition for Benefits.
 However, this time limit can be extended by one year if you receive medical or indemnity benefits from your employer’s workers’ comp insurance company.
-Contact a workers’ compensation lawyer at Work Injury Rights to get more information about your compensable work injuries in Coral Springs.
+Contact a workers’ compensation lawyer at Work Injury Rights to get more information about the workers’ comp claims process in Coral Springs, FL.